 The best 3PLs give you the information you need to manage inventory without having to store products yourself.
-Inventory levels for all products are tracked in one place and you can set automatic reorder notifications to make sure you never run out of inventory.
+ShipBob’s dashboard tracks inventory levels for all products are tracked in one place and in real-time, and you can set automatic reorder notifications to make sure you time replenishment correctly and avoid stockouts.

 “With ShipBob, we have access to live inventory management, knowing exactly how many units we have in Texas vs. Chicago vs. Pennsylvania.
 It not only helps with our overall process in managing and making sure our inventory levels are balanced but also for tax purposes at the end of the year.”

 ShipBob has a large network of 40+ global fulfilment centres to help get your products to customers quickly and affordably.

 By shipping orders from warehouses closest to the customer, you can reduce your fulfilment costs, shipping costs, and lead times – all of which can boost customer satisfaction and repeat purchase rates.

 Using ShipBob’s Ideal inventory Distribution tool, merchants can even calculate the most strategic allocation of inventory throughout ShipBob’s fulfilment centres to speed up shipping while lowering average shipping cost.

 “As we started to hit that first inflection point of growth, it became apparent we needed to look for a 3PL that could help us expand geographically in the US and also drive down shipping costs and expenses.
 With ShipBob, we’ve saved 25% on shipping.”

 Michael Peters, VP of E-Commerce Operations of TB12

 2-day shipping is a great conversion tool, and drives a lot of revenue.

 With ShipBob, you can ship 2-day across the entire continental US affordably, so your brand can compete with retail giants without having to spend an exorbitant amount of money.